Open Now — 24/7 Plumbing

 While the toilet is often the primary focus, the bathroom sink is also prone to clogs.
 A combination of soap, toothpaste, hair, and other debris can build up in the sink drain.

 Just like with the toilet, hot water and dish soap can be used to maintain clear pipes.
 Squeeze about a quarter cup (or as much as you can) as close to the hole as possible.
-Periodically clean the sink with a baking soda mixture or Epsom salt to help dissolve any grease or buildup.
+Periodically clean the sink with a baking soda mixture or Epsom salt to help dissolve any grease or build-up.
 A bathroom sink should have a drain stopper with a catch to help trap larger debris; cleaning this regularly can also prevent clogs from forming.

 Don’t Let a Clog Bog You Down